TsembA/warriors/README.md

 # Warriors
-This is and aplication for managing employee profiles
+This is an aplication for managing warriors profiles

 ### To run the test execute